emilyruby/manifestoo/labour.md

 * Legislate to make terminal illness a protected characteristic under the `Equality Act`.
 * Give British Sign Language full recognition as a recognised language.
+* Introduce a £1 billion `Cultural Capital Fund`.
+* Introduce an arts pupil premium- a £160 million annual boost for schools to invest in projects that will support cultural activity.

 ### Disabilities and Mental Health